SrinidhiNunna/Recursive-DNS-Resolver/README.md

 Problem Statement:
 ->Memorizing the IP address of all the required websites is not possible.

 ->DNS is an integral part of the internet, invented almost 30 years ago.
-So, initially privacy and security aspects are not considered like the unencrypted nature of the DNS exchanges which can cause:
- Blocking of traffic, Spoofing IPs in phishing scams, DNS cache poisoning attacks, Spy on the user’s internet activity
+So, initially privacy and security aspects are not considered like the unencrypted nature of the DNS exchanges which can cause: Blocking of traffic, Spoofing IPs in phishing scams, DNS cache poisoning attacks, Spy on the user’s internet activity

 Layers Involvement:
-Application Layer : DNS,
+Application Layer : DNS

-Presentation Layer : DNSSEC cryptographic signature, Session Layer : Maintains connection between client and server until it find the required IP address, Transport Layer : Using DNS Transport protocols like DNS-over-UDP/53 ("Do53"), DNS-over-TCP/53 ("Do53/TCP") RFC1123, DNS-over-TLS ("DoT") RFC 7858, DNS Crypt, DNSSEC, Network Layer : IP address.
+Presentation Layer : DNSSEC cryptographic signature

+Session Layer : Maintains connection between client and server until it find the required IP address

+Transport Layer : Using DNS Transport protocols like DNS-over-UDP/53 ("Do53"), DNS-over-TCP/53 ("Do53/TCP") RFC1123, DNS-over-TLS ("DoT") RFC 7858, DNS Crypt, DNSSEC

+Network Layer : IP address.

 Here You can view my code: